acm-projects/reMember/README.md

 ## Stretch Goals

 - Create more functionality to remind userse of certain daily activities they may forget (taking meds, etc)
+- Create functionality to make app available in other popular languages
+- Add an audio prompts version of text
 ## Tech Stack Resources

  * IDE : [Android Studio](https://developer.android.com/studio)